 To help educators engage today's digital learners, American College of Education offers an online Certificate in Digital Learning and Teaching.
 Students are admitted to the certificate program as students at large, and upon completion of the three courses listed below, they will receive an official transcript and a certificate of completion.
 Each course in this certificate program carries 3 semester credits.

 Expand your digital technology skills for the classroom with this online certificate program.
-Start your application, or check admission requirements.

 This course examines the impact of technology on learning as well as how today’s student navigates a media-rich world.
 Topics include the human-computer interface, technology and the brain, diffusion of innovations, and connectivity through social media.
 The course considers trends and issues in educational technologies as well as research into the effects of technology on society.